 Local authorities will have to decide which businesses are eligible to receive the grants, which can be backdated to August.

 How will the Job Support Scheme for closed businesses work?

-If coronavirus restrictions mean that your business or place of work is forced to close, and you cannot work at all for one week or more, your employer will pay you two-thirds of your salary up to £2,100 a month.
+If coronavirus restrictions mean that your business or place of work is forced to close and you can’t work at all for one week or more, your employer will pay you two thirds of your salary up to £2,100 a month.